fgnass/domino/README.md

 Domino provides support for `querySelector()`, `querySelectorAll()`, and `matches()` backed by the [Zest](https://github.com/chjj/zest) selector engine.

+## Optimization

+Domino represents the DOM tree structure in the same way Webkit and other browser-based implementations do: as a linked list of children which is converted to an array-based representation iff the `Node#childNodes` accessor is used.
+You will get the best performance from tree modification code (inserting and removing children) if you avoid the use of `Node#childNodes` and traverse the tree using `Node#firstChild`/`Node#nextSibling` (or `Node#lastChild`/`Node#previousSibling`) or `querySelector()`/etc.

 ## Usage

 Domino supports the DOM level 4 API, and thus API documentation can be